nicholas-leonard/dp/README.md

 The library includes hyperparameter optimization facilities for sampling and running experiments from the command-line or prior hyper-parameter distributions.

-We are currently working on providing facilities for distributing the models over different machines.

 Finally, we optionally provide facilites for storing and analysing hyperpameters and results using a PostgreSQL database backend which facilitates distributing experiments over different machines.